Sifat-samii/REST-APIs-for-AI-chat-system/README.md

 ### **Usage**
-Test the API Endpoints using Postman
+Test the API Endpoints using Postman.
+The usage guidelines along with input and output samples are given:

 1. User Registration
 - Endpoint: http://127.0.0.1:8000/api/register/